DanielBarreto01/Challenge-back/README.md

 The project follows a layered architecture with a Model-View-Controller (MVC) design pattern.
 This architectural choice enhances maintainability, scalability, and separation of concerns in the codebase.

-- controllers
+- **Controllers:** Handles incoming HTTP requests and manages responses.
-- models
+- **Models:** Defines data structures and business logic.
-- routes
+- **Routes:** Specifies API endpoints and connects them to controllers.
-- db connection
+- **DB Connection:** Establishes a connection to the MongoDB database.

 ## Installation